teke85/Hello-Microverse/README.md

 - [Youtube Videos](https://www.youtube.com/watch?v=PrIY8sYwe90)
 - [Setup Linters](https://questions.microverse.org/t/configure-linters-for-html-and-css/2009)
 - [Elie ](https://github.com/X-Elie-X), for always being their to help
-- Thanks to everyone who will get time to check this code and suggest any issue to improve the page.
+- Thanks to everyone who will dedicate time to check this code and suggest any changes to improve the project.